joel-mathias/joel-mathias.github.io/_pages/about.md

 During my PhD, I performed multiple internships at [Electric Power Engineers, LLC](https://epeconsulting.com/) with a particular focus on the development of a  general deep learning framework for load forecasting across different timescales and regions: the software tool showed remarkable accuracy in forecasting on time horizons ranging from a few hours to a month, as well as across different distribution networks.

+Following the winter storm and the subsequent blackouts in Texas in February 2021, my colleagues and I wrote an [op-ed in Utility Dive](https://www.utilitydive.com/news/addressing-misconceptions-on-the-performance-of-the-energy-market-in-texas/598436/) warning against the blind application of real-time and surge pricing in the power grid.

 I received the [JN Tata Endowment](https://jntataendowment.org/) to pursue graduate studies in the US.

 **Research Interests**